Honey and Soy Baked Chicken Thighs

 • Bake at 425° for 25 minutes.
 Turn the chicken skin side down and bake for 15 minutes.
 Now turn the chicken again to skin side up and cook for 10 more minutes or until internal temperature of chicken reads 165°F.

-Recipe adapted from She Wears Many Hats in a guest posted on Tidy Mom.
+Recipe adapted from She Wears Many Hats, a guest post on Tidy Mom.
 Love you both and thanks for the recipe Amy!